Mewatools/mewa/README.md

 It holds a whole collection of reusable classes on which the Mewa application is built on.

-To know more about the Mewa framework, and to try it out, see the [contributing](contributing.md) page.
+To know more about the Mewa framework, and to try it out, see the [developers page](https://mewatools.github.io/mewa/).

 **About the Mewa application**